avalonv/reCBZ/README.md

 **--quality** *0 - 95*
 default: 80
 <ul>Image compression quality for lossy formats, will have a large impact on file size.
 Smaller values will reduce file size at the cost of visual quality.
-This option doesn't affect lossless formats</ul>
+This option only applies to lossy formats</ul>

-<ul><b>Note:</b> values higher than 95 will <b>increase</b> file size without actually improving quality.</ul>
+<ul><b>Note:</b> values higher than 95 will usually <b>increase</b> file size without actually improving quality.</ul>

 **--size** *WidthxHeight*
 default: don't rescale